 Reading Time: 3 minutes

 In the Spring of 2018, we set out on a re-tour of Croatia to bring our book Cracking Croatian Wine: A Visitor Friendly-Guide to life.
-There were so much to share about Istria that we ended up shooting four episodes there.
+There was so much to share about Istria that we ended up shooting four episodes there.
 In Part 2 of Cracking Croatian Wine in Istria, we shift our focus to Malvazija Istarska, the most widely planted grape in the region.

 (Pronunciation: Mal-vah-zee-yah Yee-star-skah)